gaetansels/Powershell-lab-setup-windows-adv-lab1-/documentation.md

 2) `New-NetIPAddress -InterfaceIndex 11 -IPAddress 192.168.153.201 -PrefixLength 24 -DefaultGateway 192.168.153.254 `

-This is putting a static IP on the client
+This is putting a static IP on the client, which is needed for the lab.

 ## Add client to domain